-In 1996, the Compensation Committee requested that Mr. Ennen, the Chairman and Chief Executive Officer of the Company, and Mr. Mitchell, the President and Chief Operating Officer of the Company, make recommendations as to the appropriate salary and number of stock options, if any, to be granted to each of the Company's executive officers.
+In 1997, the Compensation Committee requested that Mr. Ennen, the Chairman and Chief Executive Officer of the Company, and Mr. Mitchell, the President and Chief Operating Officer of the Company, make recommendations as to the appropriate salary and number of stock options, if any, to be granted to each of the Company's executive officers.
 The Compensation Committee, following due consideration, adopted substantially all such recommendations.
-The Committee delegated authority to Mr. Ennen to set the annual bonus amounts for each of the executive officers of the Company, other than himself, without further formal approval by the Committee.
-At Mr. Ennen's recommendation and request, no bonus was paid to Mr. Ennen in 1996.
+The Committee delegated authority to Mr. Baty to set the annual bonus amounts for each of the executive officers of the Company, other than Mr. Ennen and himself, without further formal approval by the Committee.

 SALARY.
 The salary level for the Company's executive officers generally is determined bi-annually.
 A base salary level is established for each executive officer by reference to salaries historically paid by the Company to its executive officers and to salaries paid to executive officers holding comparable positions with comparable companies in the Company's geographic region.
 From time to time the Company also consults published reports that compile salary and bonus information for small-to-medium sized companies (some but not all of which may be companies that comprise the Valueline Machinery Industry Stock Index the performance of which are presented in the "Stock Performance Graph").
-The Company typically targets its base salary levels approximately at the midpoint of the competitive salary range.
-The target levels are then adjusted based on a number of subjective factors, including the executive's scope of responsibility and individual performance, and to maintain equity within the Company's overall salary structure.
+The Company typically targets its base salary levels are then adjusted based on a number of subjective factors, including the executive's scope of a responsibility and individual performance, and to maintain equity within the Company's overall salary structure.

 ANNUAL BONUS.
-The Company's annual bonus program is entirely discretionary.
-Decisions regarding bonuses are made annually.
+Decisions regarding bonuses to executives are made annually.
 As with the Company's other compensation practices, the receipt of a bonus is dependent, for the most part, upon a subjective evaluation of corporate performance and of the contribution of the particular individual to the attainment of such performance.
+In 1997 the bonus plan was revised to better protect shareholder value by limiting overall bonus payments and by examining quality and financial performance in a more systematic way.

-The bonuses paid to the named executive officers for 1996 are set forth in the Summary Compensation Table.
-The most significant considerations underlying the award of bonuses for 1996 were continued improvement in the Company's sales and profitability and the continuing expansion of the Company's operations.
+The bonuses paid to the named executive officers for 1997 are set forth in the Summary Compensation Table.
+The most significant considerations underlying the award of bonuses for 1997 were continued improvement in the quality of the Company's products and services and the Company's continued profitability.

 STOCK INCENTIVE PLAN.
 Prior to its initial public offering in 1994, the Company adopted the Stock Incentive Plan under which 1,125,000 shares of the Company's Common Stock have been reserved for issuance to executive officers and key employees, as determined by the Compensation Committee.
-The Company awarded options to purchase, in the aggregate, 39,000 shares of Common Stock to three of its executive officers and other key employees during 1996.
+The Company awarded options to purchase, in the aggregate, 42,750 shares of Common Stock to one of its executive officers and other key employees during 1997.
 With respect to the options awarded, the Committee determined, on a subjective basis, and based upon the recommendations of Messrs.
-Ennen and Mitchell, that such awards were appropriate to reward such officers and key employees for superior performance and to provide financial incentives for such officers and employees to continue to perform in a superior manner.
+Ennen and Mitchell, that such awards were appropriate to reward such officer and key employees for superior performance and to provide financial incentives for such officers and employees to continue to perform in a superior manner.